StroppaFR/xodump/README.md

 Make an executable ELF program with no read permissions dump itself.

-`xodump` will try to make a non-readable target executable call `write(1, program_address, size)` so that it dumps its own virtual memory to standard output.
+`xodump` will try to make a non-readable target executable dump its own virtual memory mapping to standard output.
 It also works on executables with the setuid bit set.

 This can be used to recover the compiled code and data of the executable for reverse engineering purposes.

+**Disclaimer**: this tool will run the target executable, only use it if you are sure the target is not harmful.

 ## Motivation